Beat the Squash Vine Borer

-1) Grow crooked-neck squash rather than straight-neck.
+1) Grow crooked-neck squash rather than straight neck.
 Yes, that’s right.
 Research shows that the Vine Borer has a preference.
 However, Hubbard squash had the greatest appeal to the borer…so be warned.
-Butternut and Cushaw squash were the most resistant.
+Butternut and Cushaw squash was the most resistant.
 (Grupp, n.d.)

 2) Use aluminum foil or a small plastic cup to make a protective collar around your vines early on.
 Make sure it is at least 2 inches high on the vine and somewhat buried in the soil.

-6) Remove any Borers or dead, infected vines and destroy by burning.
+6) Remove any Borers or dead, infected vines and destroy them by burning.

 7) Till soil at the end of the season to kill any burrowed cocoons/pupae.
 But, make sure to mulch or sow a cover crop (wheat, rye, clover, oats, etc) a few weeks later to protect your soil during fall and winter.